Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.collection.v1.MsgTransferNFTFromResponse"></a>

 ### MsgTransferNFTFromResponse
+Deprecated: do not use

 MsgTransferNFTFromResponse is the Msg/TransferNFTFrom response type.

-Note: deprecated